-The DS80C400 incorporates an embedded ROM specifically designed for hosting the TINI[®] runtime environment.
+The DS80C400 incorporates an embedded ROM specifically designed for hosting the TINI® runtime environment and the TINI C libraries.
 The ROM firmware implements three major components: a full TCP/IPv4/6 stack with industry-standard Berkeley socket interface, a preemptive task scheduler, and NetBoot functionality.
 The NetBoot component uses the TCP/IP stack, socket layer, and task scheduler to provide automatic network boot capability.
 NetBoot allows an application to be downloaded from the network and executed by the microcontroller.

-In order to use the ROM firmware, the system is required to have the following hardware components:
+To use the ROM firmware, the system is required to have the following hardware components:

-- 64kB SRAM memory mapped (Note 1) at address locations 000000h-00FFFh - Memory (SRAM or flash) to store user application code - DS2502-E48 1-Wire chip (to hold physical MAC address) - External crystal or oscillator (Note 2)
+- 64kB SRAM external memory, mapped (Note 1) at address locations 000000h-00FFFh - Memory (SRAM or flash) to store user-application code - DS2502(-E48) 1-Wire chip (to hold physical MAC address) (Note 2) - External crystal or oscillator (Note 3)